jmcvetta/jmcvetta.github.io/source/_posts/2013-08-30-continuous-integration-for-go-code.markdown

 ways similar to Travis CI.
 Drone provides a more "vanilla"  build environment than Travis, that works great with `gocov` and friends.
 Although Drone itself is proprietary, it is free for use by open source projects.
-The backend of drone is written in go.
+The backend of Drone is written in Go.

 Unlike Travis, Drone does not require a configuration file in the repository.
 Instead it is configured through its web interface.